mongodb/docs/source/includes/fact-access-de.rst

-To interact with data in the |mms| UI:
+To interact with your data in the |mms| UI:

 .. procedure::
    :style: normal